The Painting & The Cat

 Illustrated By: Tristan Liu

-Once upon a time an artist painted a small and very beautiful picture.
+ONCE UPON A TIME, an artist painted a small and very beautiful picture.
 He hung it on the wall across from a mirror so that he could see its reflection in the mirror.
 Said the artist, "This doubles the distance and softens it, and it's twice as lovely as it was before."

 A Fable by Mark Twain

-The artist's housecat also admired the lovely reflection of the painting in the mirror.
-To the cat, the mirror and its reflection looked like a hole in the wall.
-The artist said to the housecat, "Why, if any of your animals friends can give me a fresh perspective on this painting, they can have it."
+The artist said to the housecat, "If any of your animals friends can give me a fresh perspective on this painting, they can have it!"

 When the animals in the woods heard this news, they were much excited about this new prize they could win.
 The housecat was already greatly admired by them because he was so learned, and so refined and civilized, and so polite and high-bred, and could tell them so much which they didn't know before, and were not certain about afterward.

 They asked questions so as to get at a full understanding of the matter.
-Their first question was what a picture is, and the cat explained.

 Their first question was what a picture is, and the cat explained.

 "It is a flat thing," he said; "wonderfully flat, marvelously flat, enchantingly flat and elegant.
 And, oh, so beautiful!"